techidaily/site-windows11/source/_posts/efficiently-manage-windows-deletion-prompt-actions.md

 ## 3\.
 Enable or Disable Delete Confirmation Dialog With Registry Editor

  If the above methods do not work for some reason, you can make a few changes in the Registry Editor to enable or disable the delete confirmation prompt on Windows.
-Since Windows Registry holds critical settings for Windows operating system, make sure you[back up all the registry files](https://www.makeuseof.com/tag/backup-restore-windows-registry/) or[create a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before proceeding.
+Since Windows Registry holds critical settings for Windows operating system, make sure you [back up all the registry files](https://www.makeuseof.com/tag/backup-restore-windows-registry/) or [create a restore point](https://www.makeuseof.com/windows-11-create-restore-point/) before proceeding.

  To enable or disable the delete confirmation dialog using Registry Editor: